rajatdiptabiswas/compute-canada/README.md

 ```bash
 /scratch/rdb/tmux_attach.sh
 ```
-If the SSH connection drops, reattach to the running session by executing the `tmux_attach.sh` script again
+If the SSH connection drops, reattach to the running session by executing the `tmux_attach.sh` script again.